in his pajamas, Tony finished brushing his teeth, then slid into

 terrifying."
 But still he felt no fear, no stress, just a

-off in the distance, toward what Tony assumed to be the other end
+off in the distance, toward what he assumed to be the other end

-of the valley, he was able to roughly make out a small dot of white
+of the tunnel, or valley, Tony was able to roughly make out a small dot of white

 light.
 It was like looking up at the darkest night sky he had

-ever seen at the brightest, most brilliantly white star he could
+ever seen, and seeing the brightest, most brilliantly white star he could

 possibly imagine.
 Even though it was nothing but a small pinpoint